 Use a site publish using "Last Publish Version" to assign an Edit Page link to any pages in your site that are missing one.

-Because Insights scans the page on your live website, it may turn up errors that do not actually appear on the corresponding page in Omni CMS, but instead on an include or other file that is incorporated into the page content on publish.
+Because Insights scans the page on your live website, it may turn up errors that do not actually appear on the corresponding page in Modern Campus CMS, but instead on an include or other file that is incorporated into the page content on publish.
 For example, if Insights shows a broken link on every single page in your site, it's extremely likely that broken link is in the site header or footer.
 To fix errors like this, you have to modify the include or other file, not the page.

 Once you fix an error, the reports won't reflect that change until the next time Insights scans your site.